riksarchen/carheater_domoticz/README.md

 Replace script_device_gcal.lua with the one downloaded from this project.
 Filepath: /home/pi/domoticz/scripts/lua/

-After you have done this you need to create a uservariable as integer with name = Timer<idx> of your GCal Device switch created in the earlier steps.
+After you have done this you need to create these uservariables.

-I.e. if your GCal Device switch has idx 265 you need to create the uservariable with name Timer265
+Replace <idx> with the idx of your GCal Device switch created in the earlier steps.
+- Timer<idx>Run
+- Timer<idx>NoUsageTime

+Both should be created as INTEGER.

-After this copy carheater.lua to: /home/pi/domoticz/scripts/lua/
+Now copy carheater.lua to: /home/pi/domoticz/scripts/lua/

 Edit .lua file:
 sudo nano /home/pi/domoticz/scripts/lua/carheater.lua